 This printer client can work as a central printing station to print from multiple OUTQs to a network printer.
 It is enough to start it on a single workstation and configure as many OUTQ's as needed.

-Another reason we created this client is to support remote printing in a secure manner for Cloud based outsourced IBM i servers.
+Another reason we created this client is to support remote printing securely for Cloud based outsourced IBM i servers.
 All data and connection initialization are through Green Screens Terminal Proxy Service instead of directly connecting to IBM i.
 This enables IBM i to be thoroughly isolated from direct Internet access.
 SSL is fully supported including support for strong client based SSL certificates.

 All advanced features, printing, drivers and SCS spool processing are running on Green Screens Terminal Proxy Service.
 This client is here only to establish secure connection and enable link between locally installed printer and remote printing file no matter is it PDF, Image, ZPL, HTML or something else.